-- IPM is an overall pest management strategy that includes biological controls, cultural methods, pest monitoring, other applicable practices. - A pest-control strategy should be used only when the pest is causing or is expected to cause more damage than what can be reasonably and economically tolerated.
+- IPM is an overall pest management strategy that includes biological controls, cultural methods, pest monitoring, other applicable practices, and is a last measure when threshold levels are exceeded. - A pest-control strategy should be used only when the pest is causing or is expected to cause more damage than what can be reasonably and economically tolerated.
 A control strategy should be implemented that reduces the pest numbers to an acceptable level while minimizing harm to non-targeted organisms. - When a pesticide application is deemed necessary, its selection should be based on effectiveness, toxicity to non-target species, cost, and site characteristics, as well as its solubility and persistence.